Share on

 2. With a point in time to describe an action that started before that time and continued after it.

-At 8 o'clock Jane was doing past simple exercises.
+At 8 o'clock Jane was doing her homework.
 (At 8 o'clock she was in the middle of the activity.
 She did not finish it.)

 Compare:

-At 8 o'clock Jane did past simple exercises.
+At 8 o'clock Jane did her homework.
 (She started the activity at 8 o'clock and finished it.)

-3. The continuous is used to describe a situation, while the simple is used to express actions in stories.
+3. It is used to describe a situation, while the simple is used to express actions in stories.

 The sun was shining.
 Jack and Jill were lying on the beach.
 Jack was reading a book and Jill was sleeping.
 All of a sudden, Jack raised his head.
 Jill woke up.
 Something happened.

-4. The continuous tense describes an activity which was not finished in contrast with the simple past, which describes a completed activity.
+4. It describes an activity which was not finished in contrast with the simple past, which describes a completed activity.

 I was reading a book yesterday.
 And today I am going to continue.